MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

   2. Copy the downloaded packages to each node of your data warehouse.
   3. For each package, run the command “R CMD INSTALL *package.*tar.gz” on each node.
 (If your data warehouse is equipped with the psh command, you can use that to run the command on all the nodes in parallel.)

-## Removing Revolution R
+## Removing Microsoft R Server

-To remove Microsoft R Services from your computer, run the following commands:
+To remove Microsoft R Server from your computer, run the following commands:

 	psh rpm –e Microsoft-R-Server
 	psh rpm –e MRO-for-MRS